 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong description with excellent trigger term coverage and clear completeness, explicitly stating both what the skill does and when to use it.
-The main weakness is that the capability descriptions could be more concrete—listing specific deliverables rather than general categories like 'platform-specific strategies.'
+The main weakness is that the specific capabilities could be more concrete—listing actions like 'write LinkedIn posts, create Twitter threads, build content calendars, suggest hashtags' would be more specific than the somewhat general 'content creation, repurposing, and platform-specific strategies.'
 Overall, it would perform well in a multi-skill selection scenario.

 Suggestions

-Replace general phrases like 'platform-specific strategies' and 'content creation' with more concrete actions such as 'write LinkedIn posts, draft Twitter threads, build content calendars, suggest hashtags, adapt long-form content into short-form posts.'
+Replace general phrases like 'content creation, repurposing, and platform-specific strategies' with more concrete actions such as 'write LinkedIn posts, draft Twitter threads, build content calendars, suggest hashtags, adapt content across platforms.'

 | Dimension | Reasoning | Score |